jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       :name: Default Timeout

-      If set, each :n:`@sentence` is treated as if it was prefixed with :cmd:`Timeout` :n:`@num`, except that it doesn't apply to explicit :cmd:`Timeout` commands.
+      If set, each :n:`@sentence` is treated as if it was prefixed with :cmd:`Timeout` :n:`@num`, except for :cmd:`Timeout` commands themselves.
 If unset, no timeout is applied.